Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 - most hash operations are still done via the legacy API, except the few that are documented above as using PSA
-- RSA PKCS#1 v1.5 signature generation (from PSA-held keys): not covered
+- RSA PKCS#1 v1.5 signature generation (from PSA-held keys)
-- RSA PKCS#1 v1.5 signature verification: not covered
+- RSA PKCS#1 v1.5 signature verification
-- RSA-PSS signature verification: not covered
+- RSA-PSS signature verification